Steven Gerrard: 2012–2015: Final seasons with Liverpool

 On 18 August 2012, Gerrard played his 250th match as Liverpool captain.
 He scored his first Premier League goal of the season on 23 September, opening the scoring in a 2–1 defeat against Manchester United.

 On 15 July 2013, Gerrard signed a contract extension with Liverpool.
 On 3 August 2013, Liverpool played Olympiacos, against whom Gerrard scored arguably his most celebrated goal, at Anfield for Gerrard's charity fund-raising testimonial match.
 Liverpool won the match 2–0, in a game where past players such as Jamie Carragher and Robbie Fowler made appearances.
 Alder Hey Children's Charity, of which Gerrard is a founding partner, received £500,000 from the proceeds.
 On 5 October, Gerrard scored in a 3–1 win over Crystal Palace, becoming Liverpool's first ever player to score in 15 successive league campaigns, overtaking the record previously set by Billy Liddell in 1959.
 Also in October 2013, he became the longest-serving Liverpool captain, 10 years after his appointment by Gérard Houllier on 15 October 2013, breaking the previous record held by Alex Raisbeck, who captained Liverpool from 1899 to 1909.

 On 19 October 2013, Gerrard scored his 100th Premier League goal, a penalty against Newcastle United in a 2–2 draw.
 On 16 March 2014, Gerrard scored two penalties and missed another in Liverpool's 3–0 win over Manchester United at Old Trafford.
-With nine career goals against arch rivals Manchester United he is Liverpool’s highest goalscorer in the fixture.
+With nine career goals against arch rivals Manchester United he is Liverpool's highest goalscorer in the fixture.
 On 6 April, he scored another two penalties as Liverpool beat West Ham United 2–1 to go top of the Premier League table with five matches to play.
 These goals took him above Kenny Dalglish as Liverpool's sixth-top goalscorer of all time.

-On 27 April, Gerrard was involved in what was later labelled as a defining moment of the 2013–14 Premier League season; where Liverpool would ultimately finish second.
+On 27 April 2014, Gerrard was involved in what was later labelled as a defining moment of the 2013–14 Premier League season; where Liverpool would ultimately finish second.
 Liverpool originally topped the league when they faced Chelsea in their third last match of the season.
-Gerrard slipped while receiving a pass which allowed Demba Ba to score the opening goal for Chelsea; Chelsea went on to win 2–0, which meant that Liverpool's title hopes were no longer in their own hands.
+Gerrard slipped while receiving a pass from Mamadou Sakho which allowed Demba Ba to score the opening goal for Chelsea; Chelsea went on to win 2–0, which meant that Liverpool's title hopes were no longer in their own hands.
 Gerrard finished the season with 13 goals and the League's most assists at 13.
 Gerrard was a nominee for the PFA Players' Player of the Year award that year, while he won the 2014 Liverpool Echo Sports Personality Award.
 Gerrard would later refer to this period as "the worst three months of my life".